SoftUni-Internal/interactive-content/EN/03-Exception-Handling/02-Exception-Handling.md

 # "try-catch" Construction

-In Java exceptions can be handled by the **try-catch** construction.
+In Java, we handle exceptions by using the **try-catch** construction.

 ```java
 try {